The best independent guide to Sintra

 The Castelo dos Mouros is postioned high above the old town of Sintra

-The town of Sintra is Europe’s finest example of the whimsical and colourful Romanticism style of architecture.
-This elaborate 19th-century design style was inspired by the love of art and the mysticism of ancient cultures, to create decorative and flamboyant buildings, of which the Palácio da Pena is the greatest example.
+The town of Sintra is regarded as Europe's finest example of the whimsical and colourful Romanticism style of architecture.
+This elaborate, 19th-century design style was inspired by a love of art and the mysticism of ancient cultures, creating decorative and flamboyant buildings of which the Palácio da Pena is the greatest example.

 Our most popular guides to Sintra

 If you've enjoyed our content, we kindly ask a favour from you.

 The internet isn't as free and open as it once was; small independent publishers like us, are under increasing pressure.